workadaptive/content/_articles/not-a-real-developer.md

 "I need to integrate these three systems.
 Here's the business logic.
 Here are the edge cases I know about.
 Figure out the best approach."

 And it does.
 It researches the APIs.
-It considers different architectural approaches.
-It asks about tradeoffs.
-Then it implements.
+Considers different architectural approaches.
+Asks about tradeoffs.
+Then implements.

 This is deeply uncomfortable for real developers.
 "But what if it makes the wrong choice?"